XXXXJL/PostOffice/README.md

 ## Usage

+Please refer to the [wiki](https://github.com/r0adkll/PostOffice/wiki) for a more detailed explanation of how to use this library.

 Call `PostOffice.newMail()` to start building a new dialog.
 This method will return a `Delivery` object which is an interface into the actual system Dialog that is created from the builder.

 _OR_